PhilipWinchester/PhilipWinchester.github.io/_posts/2019-09-16-dixons-cole-model.md

 ![image-center](/images/Dixon Coles Model/Epsilon.jpeg){: .align-center .width-half}

 It is a little problematic finding an optimal value for $$\epsilon$$.
 Dixon and Coles choose $$\epsilon$$ to optimize outcome predictions (win, loss, draw) rather than actual scorelines, which simplifies things slightly.
 In their paper, they use half week units for t and arrive at a value of 0.0065 for $$\epsilon$$.
 For us, that translates to $$\frac{0.0065}{3.5} = 0.0019$$.
 In the interest of keeping this post within a 30 min read, we are going to take this value as gospel.
-Adding the time decaying weighting function, or lok likelihood becomes:
+Adding the time decaying weighting function, our log likelihood becomes:

 $$\begin{align*}
   LL(\alpha_i, \beta, i, \gamma, \rho, i=1,...,n) &= \sum_{k=1}^{N} e^{-\epsilon t}[\log(\tau_{\lambda_k, \mu_k}(x_k,y_k))-\lambda_k+x_k\log(\lambda_k)-\mu_k+y_k\log(\mu_k)]